DataDog/integrations-core/docs/dev/agent_integration.md

   ```
 </details>

-## Review the checklist to publishing your integration
+## Create a tile and publish your integration

-After you've created your Agent-based integration, populate the remainder of the required assets that will appear throughout your integration tile by following the instructions in [Create a Tile].
+After you've created your Agent-based integration, populate the remainder of the required assets that will appear throughout your integration tile by following the instructions in [Create a Tile][20].

 Finally, open a pull request with your code on [integrations-extras] or [marketplace].
 After you've created your pull request, automatic checks run to verify that your pull request is in good shape and contains all the required content to be updated.